zachary-silver/silver-surf/README.md

 # silver-surf
 A customized clone of a WebKit based browser called surf by suckless, patched with homepage and searchengines.

-	'Ctrl-g' to bring up dmenu url bar preface a keyword with 'g' to google search: 'g youtube' edit HOMEPAGE definition in config.h to your desired homepage and then recompile
+-	'Ctrl-g' to bring up dmenu url bar.
+-	Preface a keyword with 'g' to google search: 'g youtube'.
+-	Edit HOMEPAGE definition in config.h to your desired homepage and then recompile.

 # Screen